zdharma-continuum/zinit/README.md

 <details>
   <summary>Here are the new features and updates added to zplugin in the last 90 days.</summary>

+* 11-09-2019
+  - New ice-mods `sh`,`bash`,`ksh`,`csh` that load plugins (and snippets) with the **sticky emulation** feature of Zsh – all functions defined within the plugin will automatically switch to the desired emulation mode before executing and switch back thereafter.
+In other words it is now possible to load e.g. bash plugins with Zplugin, provided that the emulation level done by Zsh is sufficient, e.g.:

+    ```zsh
+    zplugin ice bash pick"bash_it.sh" \
+            atinit"BASH_IT=${ZPLGM[PLUGINS_DIR]}/Bash-it---bash-it" \
+            atclone"yes n | ./install.sh"
+    zplugin load Bash-it/bash-it
+    ```

+    This script loads correctly thanks to the emulation, however it isn't functional because it uses `type -t …` to check if a function exists.

 * 10-09-2019
   - A new ice-mod `reset''` that ivokes `git reset --hard` (or the provided command) before `git pull` and `atpull''` ice.
 It can be used it to implement altering (i.e.